calmlb/CSS-Flexbox-Lab/w01/d3/d3-morning-coding-challenge.md

 1. write IF statements and logic, and
 1. write loop logic to repeat your code over and over (and over) and over again.

 Let's get some additional practice with these topics.

+## Setup

 Your instructor will place you into random breakout rooms.

 For each the following tasks,
 * <b>FIRST</b>: discuss with your partner what you think the answer will be.